Dispatches: Yunnan Tea Sourcing

 The sleepy, sprawling, almost rustic Kunming we knew in the spring of 1999 had disappeared beneath the new, shiny, skyscrapers and multi-laned ring roads and highways, now inhabited by several million more people.

-But we had come to Yunnan for tea, and so the next day we headed over to the main offices to meet with what we hoped would become our newest partners.
-And what a day it was — we met the biologists and chemists and agronomists whose work it is to help develop new strains of the tea plant and to fine-tune the optimal soil and water environment in which the plants grow.
+But we had come to Yunnan for tea, and so the next day we headed over to the main offices to meet with the people we hoped would become our newest partners.
+What a day it was — we met the biologists and chemists and agronomists whose work it is to help develop new strains of the tea plant and to fine-tune the optimal soil and water environment in which the plants grow.

-It’s a mind-bending amount of paperwork and its work we are so glad someone else is willing to do!
-We met the President and other managers of the company, and after a marvelous dinner banquet were sent back to our hotel to get some sleep before
+It’s a mind-bending amount of paperwork and it’s work we are so glad someone else is willing to do!
+We met the President and other managers of the company, and after a marvelous dinner banquet were sent back to our hotel to get some sleep.

 A very early flight awaited us the next day.
-The topography of Yunnan that makes it so suitable for growing tea makes the getting from here to there a bit of a challenge.
-Our crack of dawn puddle jumper flight took only an hour, but it saved more than eight hours of what would have been a very indirect drive just to get to the small-for-China city of Lincang, which was the starting point for our trek into the Yunnan countryside to visit the farms that produce the teas in which we had a keen interest.
+The topography of Yunnan that makes it so suitable for growing tea makes the getting from here to there challenging.
+Our crack of dawn puddle jumper flight took only an hour, but it saved what would have been a more than eight hours drive just to get to the small-for-China city of Lincang, which was to be the starting point for our trek into the Yunnan countryside to visit the farms that produce the teas in which we had a keen interest.

-Over the course of a long day which took the head of the company and his translator and us (and a very capable driver) to the Chinese border with Burma, we motored out way in a robust, four-wheel-drive truck to a series of five small mountainside farms, all tended by members of the Wa ethnic minority (a people whose geographic distribution falls in roughly equal portions in northern Burma and southern Yunnan Province).
+Over the course of that very long day which took the head of the company and his translator and us (and a very capable driver) to the Chinese border with Burma, we motored in a robust, four-wheel-drive truck to a series of five small mountainside farms, all tended by members of the Wa ethnic minority (a people whose geographic distribution falls in roughly equal portions in northern Burma and southern Yunnan Province).

-Although we speak Mandarin Chinese reasonably well, we did need to go through the translator to talk to the (mostly) men, and women, who worked the terraced tea fields and primary processing plants.
-Growing tea had been the occupation of the Wa in this area for so long, they couldn’t tell us how long it gone on — for generations, at least.
+Although we speak Mandarin Chinese reasonably well, we did need to go through the translator to talk to the men and women, who worked the terraced tea fields and primary processing plants.
+Growing tea had been the occupation of the Wa in this area for so long, they couldn’t tell us how long— for generations, at least.

-We told the field workers that it was our custom, before discussing particulars with the office staff, to make sure that the people working in the countryside were properly treated by the company.
-Were they paid suitably?
-Were they paid on time?
-Were they treated fairly?
+When we met with the field workers we told them that it was our custom, before discussing particulars with the office staff, to make sure that the people working in the countryside are properly treated by the company.
+Are they paid suitably?
+Are they paid on time?
+Are they treated fairly?
+Yes was their answer to each of these questions.
 All these matters and more were discussed and answered satisfactorily–which was a relief.
 We really wanted very much to do business with this firm and their co-ops, but satisfied workers was an essential part of any forward movement.

 Over a day and a half, we talked to farmers in five different plantations — looking at the tea plants, asking about their families, drinking tea in the shade of the processing buildings, watching tea leaves being dried on room-sized tables.